MrAnalyticals/OfficeScripts/SpellingGameFetchingJSON/ReadMe.md

-**Excel Office Scripts - using the Fetching JSON functionality - a DEMO** In this repo and in the video I demonstate how you can use the Fetch function to retieve EST API data fom an intenet endpoint.
+**Excel Office Scripts - using the Fetching JSON functionality - a DEMO**

+In this repo and in the video I demonstrate how you can use the Fetch function to retrieve EST API data from an internet endpoint.
 Here, we ae using the Office Scripts default method: GET.
-You can, specificy different methods if needed.
-Note the use of a Promise as a retun value for the Main function and the .json method together with the interface to parse the response.
+You can, specify different methods if needed.
+Note the use of a Promise as a return value for the Main function and the .json method together with the interface to parse the response.

 YouTube video: